-In 2018, energy consumption (electricity and fuels) rose slightly (558 GWh compared to 548 in 2017).
-This was a result of growth in the core business.
-In spite of that, thanks to the implemented efficiency measures and resulting savings, energy efficiency was increased from 1 January 2016 onward by 20.5% in the year under review (source: Sustainability Report 2018).
+In 2019, Swisscom's energy consumption (electricity and fuels) rose slightly as a result of growth in the core business.
+Thanks to the efficiency measures implemented and the resulting savings, Swisscom has prevented energy consumption from being even higher and increased its energy efficiency by 28.5% in the year under review compared with 1.1.2016 (source: Sustainability Report 2019).

-Die The private usage of vehicles from the Swisscom fleet was taken into consideration and subtracted from the fuel consumption.
+The private usage of vehicles from the Swisscom fleet was taken into consideration and subtracted from the fuel consumption.